FAQ

 Sexual symptoms Other symptoms

-Erectile dysfunction Inability to feel certain emotions (e.g. fear, euphoria, love)
+Numb genitals Anhedonia – inability to feel emotions (e.g. fear, euphoria, love)

 Pleasureless orgasms Other sensory disturbances (smell, taste, vision)